Kinto/kinto.js/docs/api.md

 - `Kinto.syncStrategy.MANUAL` (default): Conflicts are reflected in a `conflicts` array as a result, and need to be resolved manually;
 - `Kinto.syncStrategy.SERVER_WINS`: Server data will always be preserved;
 - `Kinto.syncStrategy.CLIENT_WINS`: Client data will always be preserved.
+- `Kinto.syncStrategy.PULL_ONLY`: Server data will always be preserved and local data never pushed.

 > Note:
 > `strategy` only applies to *outgoing* conflicts. *Incoming* conflicts will still